-- 1 (1) \$52,463,000 of the Puget Sound ferry operations account--state 2 appropriation is provided solely for auto ferry vessel operating fuel 3 in the 2009-11 fiscal biennium. - (2) \$1,100,000 of the Puget Sound ferry operations account--state appropriation is provided solely for a marketing program.
-The department shall present a marketing program proposal to the transportation committees of the legislature during the 2010 legislative session before expending these funds. - 9 (3) The Washington state ferries shall continue to provide service 10 to Sidney, British Columbia. - 11 (4) The department shall significantly reduce the number of 12 injuries suffered by Washington state ferries employees.
-By December 13 15, 2009, the department shall submit to the office of financial 14 management and the transportation committees of the legislature its 15 implementation plan to reduce such injuries. - 16 (5) When purchasing uniforms that are required by collective 17 bargaining agreements, the department shall contract with the lowest 18 cost provider.
+- (1) \$52,463,000 of the Puget Sound ferry operations account--state appropriation is provided solely for auto ferry vessel operating fuel in the 2009-11 fiscal biennium. - (2) \$1,100,000 of the Puget Sound ferry operations account--state appropriation is provided solely for a marketing program.
+The department shall present a marketing program proposal to the transportation committees of the legislature during the 2010 legislative session before expending these funds. - 11 (3) The Washington state ferries shall continue to provide service 12 to Sidney, British Columbia. - (4) The department shall significantly reduce the number of injuries suffered by Washington state ferries employees.
+By December 15, 2009, the department shall submit to the office of financial management and the transportation committees of the legislature its implementation plan to reduce such injuries. - 18 (5) When purchasing uniforms that are required by collective 19 bargaining agreements, the department shall contract with the lowest 20 cost provider. - 21 (6) The department shall prepare and submit a zero-based budget 22 proposal of the operating ferries program for the 2011-13 fiscal 23 biennium.

-19 NEW SECTION.
+NEW SECTION.
 Sec.
-225. FOR THE DEPARTMENT OF TRANSPORTATION--20 RAIL--PROGRAM Y--OPERATING
+225. FOR THE DEPARTMENT OF TRANSPORTATION-25 RAIL--PROGRAM Y--OPERATING

-21 Multimodal Transportation Account--State
+26 Multimodal Transportation Account--State